Best Eyeliner Color for Mature Eyes? Try Hunter Green Instead of Black

 Step 2 – Waterline Bright-Eye Trick

-I always pair my liner with dark brown mascara to keep the look balanced.
+I always pair my liner with black mascara to keep the look balanced.

 Avoid heavy black unless it’s a micro coat just on the roots.